godotengine/godot-docs/getting_started/step_by_step/instancing.rst

 Conclusion
 ----------

-Instancing can be very useful when you want to create many copies of the same object.
+Instancing can be useful when you want to create many copies of the same object.